oktadev/okta-blog/_source/_posts/2021-02-17-building-and-securing-a-go-and-gin-web-application.md

 ## How to Build a Simple Vue Application

 A number of files need to be created to build a Vue application.
 The Vue client (Vue CLI) can create the necessary files for us.
-Let’s use the Vue CLI to create an application called `todo-vue`.
+Let's use the Vue CLI to create an application called `todo-vue`.

 ```bash
 vue create todo-vue